-Last but not least, make the most of your faculty welcomes during Orientation Week.
+Last but not least, make the most of your faculty welcomes during Welcome Week.
 All of your classmates will be there, so strike up some conversations!

 It’s important to manage your money wisely when living independently.
 Organising a bank account and setting a budget should be among the first things you do after arriving in Sydney.

 To open an Australian bank account, you’ll need proof of enrolment, photo identification, proof of your Australian address and an Australian Tax File Number (available from the Australian Tax Office).
 Visit your chosen bank’s website to find out more about the specific documents required.
 You can also exchange currency at our bank branches if you’ve travelled to Australia with money from home.